 Our Stock Ownership Participation Program, 2012 Omnibus Incentive Plan and our 2004 Omnibus Stock Plan, which was replaced by the 2012 Omnibus Incentive Plan, permit the netting of common stock upon vesting of restricted stock awards to satisfy individual tax withholding requirements.
-During the quarter ended March 31, 2016, we reacquired 78,652 shares of common stock with a weighted average fair market value of \$55.65 as a result of such tax withholdings.
+During the quarter ended June 30, 2016, we reacquired 1,142 shares of common stock with a weighted average fair market value of \$59.09 as a result of such tax withholdings.

 In October 2014, our board of directors authorized a share repurchase program pursuant to which we may, from time to time, repurchase up to \$50 million of our common stock through October 31, 2015 (the "October 2014 Share Repurchase Program").
-During the fourth quarter of 2015, our board of directors authorized an extension of the October 2014 Share Repurchase Program through October 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program through October 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program to \$125 million.
+During the fourth quarter of 2015, our board of directors authorized an extension of the October 2014 Share Repurchase Program through October 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program to \$125 million.
 The amount and timing of the repurchases will be determined by management and will depend on a variety of factors, including the trading price of our common stock, general market and business conditions, and applicable legal requirements.
-During the quarter ended March 31, 2016, we repurchased 982,192 shares of our common stock at an average price of \$56.27.

-The following table provides information with respect to purchases we made of our common stock during the quarter ended March 31, 2016.
+The following table provides information with respect to purchases we made of our common stock during the quarter ended June 30, 2016.